-In this work we consider the same class of systems as in \citet{sutter2024solution} but at elevated temperatures.
-This means that there are a fixed number of particles on the one-dimensional torus and that we allow for a whole class of interactions including $W=0$.
-Elevated temperature means that besides the Hamiltonian an additional entropic term has to be considered in the variational principle.
-In particular, this means that instead of the usual internal energy functional we work with the Helmholtz functional.
-The minimizer of the Helmholtz functional is explicitly known in terms of the Hamiltonian and it is called Gibbs state.
-As in \cite{SutterGiesbertz2023,GiesbertzRuggenthaler2019} the entropy term acts as a regularizer and we are not only able to show that each strictly positive density is $v$-representable but we also get (Gâteaux) differentiability of the universal functional for all interactions in the considered class.
-Additionally, we show that each density coming from a Gibbs state is strictly positive as \citet{corso2025non, corso2025rigorous} showed for zero temperature and a odd number of particles.
+In this work, we study the same class of systems as in \citet{sutter2024solution} but at elevated temperatures.
+This means that we consider a fixed number of fermionic particles on the one-dimensional torus and a very general class of interactions, including of course $W=0$.
+Elevated temperature means that besides the Hamiltonian an additional entropic term has to be added in the variational principle, and that instead of the usual energy we work with the Helmholtz free energy.
+The minimizer of the Helmholtz free energy is explicitly known in terms of the Hamiltonian and it is called Gibbs state.
+As demonstrated before~\cite{SutterGiesbertz2023,GiesbertzRuggenthaler2019}, the entropy term acts as a regularizer and we are not only able to show that each strictly positive density is $v$-representable but we also get (Gâteaux) differentiability of the thermal universal functional for all interactions in the considered class.
+Additionally, we show that each density coming from a Gibbs state is strictly positive.
+The same is true for zero temperature and an odd number of particles~\cite{corso2025non, corso2025rigorous}.
 Hence we get the full characterization of $v$-representable densities.
-The reason for these additional results compared to the zero temperature case with even number of particles, is that the minimizer of Helmholtz functional occupies not only the ground state of the Hamiltonian but also all excited states.
-Degenerate states get equal weights which yields a unique minimizer of the Helmholtz functional and strict convexity of the Helmholtz free energy functional (in terms of potentials).
-We formulate the main result of this work.
+The reason for these additional results is that the minimizer of the Helmholtz free energy does not only occupy the ground state of the Hamiltonian but partially also all excited states.
+Degenerate states get equal weights and this yields a unique minimizer and strict convexity of the Helmholtz functional (in terms of potentials).
+We now formulate the main result of this work.